discorb-lib/discorb/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-title: Bug Report
+name: Bug Report
-description: A bug report for discorb.
+about: A bug report for discorb.
 labels:
 - bug
 ---